jlengrand/Tippy/README.markdown

 Finally, functions should be heavily documented to help users dig in without encounter language problems.

-I am currently thinking about generating a more complete and redable documentation, such as html output.
+I am currently thinking about generating a more complete and readable documentation, such as html output.
 It should come soon.

 ## Copyright

 Copyright © 2011 Julien Lengrand-Lambert

 Files are licensed under the under the BSD License.
-See the file COPYING for details.
+See the file LICENCE.txt for details.
 You are free to use it as you wish, but I would love if you let me know ^^

 Image: Paul Martin Eldridge / FreeDigitalPhotos.net